takugian/quick-tutorials-with-aws/README.md

 - [cloudwatchalarmssqs] - CloudWatch Alarms for a SQS queue
 - [cloudwatchanormalydetector] - CloudWatch Anormaly Detector `backlog`
 - [cloudwatchdashboard] - CloudWatch Dashboard `backlog`
-- [cloudwatchlogsapigateway] - CloudWatch Logs for an API Gateway
+- [cloudwatchlogsapigateway] - CloudWatch Logs for an API Gateway `backlog`
+- [cloudwatchlogsapigatewayv2] - CloudWatch Logs for an API Gateway V2 `error`
 - [cloudwatchlogsecsapp] - CloudWatch Logs for an ECS task
 - [cloudwatchlogslambda] - CloudWatch Logs for a Lambda function